facejungle/fj_chat_voice/readme.md

 - The program is completely free.
 - The program interface is Russian and English, and it also supports voiceover in Russian and English.
-- Currently, the program only supports YouTube, but I plan to add support for Twitch and other platforms in the future.

 Implemented features: